 The location of the Gulliday Well is - today - decorated only by an old climate control vent that was dumped in the desert many years after the last wagon train.

-A "standard" pencil cholla (Opuntia ramosissima) on the left, and a cute-and-cuddly-as-a-teddy-bear Munz cholla (Opuntia munzil) on the right.
+A "standard" jumping cholla (Cylindropuntia fulgida) on the left, and a cute-and-cuddly-as-a-teddy-bear Munz cholla (Cylindropuntia bigelovii) on the right.

-Trust me, after mistakenly picking one up, the Munz cholla balls are not cute-and-cuddly-as-a-teddy-bear.
+Trust me, after mistakenly picking one up, the teddy bear (Munz) cholla balls are not cute-and-cuddly-as-a-teddy-bear.
 Not even a little bit.

 Having struck out again on anything historic at the well, I continued east.
 In my route planning, I'd noticed what looked by a cabin not far off the main route, and figured that I'd take a look.
 The road to it was completely gone, but with it only being a quarter mile off the road, I set off on foot to see what I could see.
 Which given my luck so far, would be nothing, probably.